 how to engage with their clients and start to influence their decision making.

 Cases – each attribute will be explored through review and discussion of a client scenario.
-This will enable delegates to spot similarities in their own client portfolios and help them enter into discussion with their own clients.
+This will enable delegates to spot similarities in their own client portfolios and help them enter into discussions with their own clients.

 Client portfolio review – ahead of the class, delegates will be asked to pick a client, anonymous, and bring along sufficient information to allow a group analysis and discussion around potential inefficiencies and mis-allocations.
-Potential behavioural flaws will be identified and role-play will allow delegates to go away with a client engagement plan.
+Potential behavioral flaws will be identified and role-play will allow delegates to go away with a client engagement plan.

 The Practical Portfolio Management 1 day program then leads into a Wealth Asset Allocation MasterClass case study for 2 days.